 The Insolvency Act 1986 also introduced company administration orders and company voluntary arrangements.
-The Enterprise Act 2002 amended the Insolvency Act 1986 and introduced additional entry routes into administration that do not require the making of an administration order.
+The Enterprise Act 2002 amended the Insolvency Act 1986 and introduced additional entry routes into administration that do not require recourse to the Court.
 The primary objective of administration is the rescue of companies as going concerns.
 Both administration and company voluntary arrangements are primarily rescue procedures and do not necessarily imply a permanent insolvency of the company concerned.
 Where they do, they may subsequently be recorded in the figures as either a compulsory liquidation or a creditors' voluntary liquidation.
 Consequently company administrations orders and company voluntary arrangements are not included in the table.